facebookresearch/ParlAI/docs/source/tutorial_task.md

 In this case, one would inherit from the Teacher class.
-For this class, at least the `act()` method and probably the `observe()` method must be overriden.
+For this class, at least the `act()` method and probably the `observe()` method must be overridden.
 Quite a bit of functinoality will not be built in, such as a support for hogwild and batching, but metrics will be set up and can be used to track stats like the number of correctly answered examples.